shorebirdtech/docs/src/content/changelog/_template.md

 The code block is optional: one command per line, with no leading `$`.
 Nothing else is allowed in the body besides the summary, the bullets, the code block, and comments like this one.

+Backticks are the only formatting.
+Links and bold aren't supported (put the link in docLink), and placeholders like <id> go inside backticks.
 -->